COR 520: Ethics and Moral Leadership (3 credits)

 This course is designed to build understanding in compensation and benefit administration utilized in today’s business and government agencies.
 Emphasis is placed on understanding human resource wage scales, placement development, administrative requirements and remedies and benefit administration.
 The impact of legislative issues, mandates and discipline practice is identified and reviewed.

-MBA 565: Corporate, Partnership and Estate Tax (3 credits)
+MBA 565: Corporate Partnership and Estate Tax (3 credits)

 Covers basic tax theory and concepts as they affect corporations, partnerships, estates, and trusts.
 The course emphasizes the application of the Internal Revenue Code and Treasury Regulations, as well as major developments in federal income taxation of corporations, estates and trusts.

-MBA 570: Marketing Research Seminar (3 credits)
+MBA 570: Strategic Marketing Research (3 credits)

 MBA 575: Investment and Portfolio Management (3 credits)